Unusual Toilets

 Loos With Views

-Toilets aren't much to look at, but sometimes you have a nice view from the toilet.
+Toilets aren't always that much to look at, but sometimes you have a nice view from the toilet.

 This scenic head is on board the F/B Artemis Greek ferry en route from Ios to Santorini in the Aegean.